Amish Hamburger Steak Bake Savory Comfort Food Dish

 Assembling the Bake

 Now pour the beef broth over the patties in the baking dish.
 This will keep the meat moist.
 Next, scatter the frozen mixed vegetables evenly on top.
 Spoon the mashed potatoes over the veggies, spreading it out evenly.
 Finally, sprinkle the shredded cheddar cheese on top.
 Cover the dish with aluminum foil and bake in a preheated oven at 375°F for 30 minutes.
 Remove the foil and bake for another 10-15 minutes.
 The cheese should be bubbly and golden.
 Let it rest for five minutes before serving.
 Don’t forget to garnish with fresh parsley for a beautiful finish.
-You can find the full recipe for more details.

 Tips & Tricks